Frequently Asked Questions

 Many journals do not have any restrictions on working papers that preceded an article, especially if substantial revisions were made.
 You should check your author agreement with the journal to confirm that there is no problem with leaving the working paper on the site.
 The repository would constitute noncommercial use.

 Assuming the working paper does remain on posted in the repository, it is a good idea to include the citation to the published article on the cover page of the repository working paper.
 Please contact the repository administrator to request this change.

-OPUS offers a 1 year Embargo period where manuscripts can be withheld from download; author names, title, and abstract will continue to be displayed.
-This period is renewable for 1 year, and extensions are possible.
-Please contact firstname.lastname@example.org , and we will consider your request in consultation with the College and/or academic program.
+However, OPUS offers a 1 year Embargo period where manuscripts can be withheld from download; author names, title, and abstract will continue to be displayed.
+This period is renewable for 1 year, and extensions are possible in the unlikely case where publishing student research in other reputable scholarly and professional venues is prohibited if a capstone is posted publicly.
+Please discuss your needs and concerns with us.
+Please contact email@example.com, preferrably fom a GSU student email address or a non-GSU email address in our files, and we will consider your request in consultation with the College and/or academic program.